What are private IP addresses

 The IPv4 addresses are shown below:

-Address block CIDR Address range Number of addresses Scope RFC Description
+Address block CIDR Address range Number of addresses Scope Description

 References